rumashie/Save-Current-Time/README.md

 ### In the future:
 * create Makefile
-* allow user to enter username
+* allow user to enter their own username
 * I want to build an app to host this program using android studio.